Library By-Laws

 Section 8.
 Orientation and Training of New Trustees

-Trustees of the Board shall work to orient and train new Trustees.
+Trustees of the Board shall work to orient and train new Trustees in a timely manner prior to the effective date of each new Trustee’s term, if possible.

 Section 9.
 Removal of a Trustee